Lifeboy5253/devsecops-demo1/README.md

 - 1st container is a SDK container with a source code compiled in its binary form.
 - 2nd container is the run container where the binary artifacts from the previous container are copied.
 ---
+Created initial CI pipeline to build and test the source code. github stores CI pipeline in .github/workflow folder and the name of the CI pipeline file is dotnet.yml
+---